bartificer/programming-by-stealth/docs/pbs42.md

 });
 ```

-To test our step function visually, let’s update `sample.html` to go from using an anonymous function that always sets the next state to `true`, to one that inverts the state of each cell.
+To test our step function visually, let’s update `sample.html` to go from using an anonymous function that always sets the next state to `true` to one that inverts the state of each cell.
 We can do this by changing the anonymous function passed to the `bartificer.ca.Automaton` constructor from:

 ```javascript
 function(){ return true; }, // always set the state to true